bluefooted/sqllinuxlabs/prelab/readme.md

     - Click on **Select** when you have chosen your size

 8. Fill out the following fields on the Settings blade
-    - Leave Availability set to None
+    - Leave Availability zone set to None
-    - Leave Managed Disks to Yes
+    - Leave Managed Disks as Yes
-    - Leave all Network fields to default
+    - Leave all Network fields as default
-    - Leave Network Security Group to Basic
+    - Leave Network Security Group as Basic
     - Select SSH (22) and MS SQL (1433) for public inbound ports
     - Note: You are exposing your VM and SQL Server to a public port.
 To provide less exposure you can configure your VM after it is deployed to only allow specific IP addresses from your client computer to access the VM or SQL Server.
 Or if you choose to use an Azure VM as a client you do not have to choose this option provided you have setup your Azure VM as a client to access the Linux VM (such as placing the client Azure VM in the same virtual network)
     - Leave all other fields with default settings